 Existing products were revamped with EDS and presented to the organisation and our customers.
 The response was overwhelming positive.
 It ignited momentum within the organisation, laying the framework to create awesome and adaptable products at scale into the future.

-The true test for EDS occurred when I took on the opportunity to rapidly redesign our newly acquired roster, time & attendance product, Boxsuite.
+The true test for EDS occurred when I took on the challenge to rapidly redesign our newly acquired roster, time & attendance product, Boxsuite.

-Throughout the journey with our development team and Herobrands – our BoxSuite development team in the Ukraine – we enriched the ELMO Design System React Component Library, Elements, at scale, establishing new processes and guidelines.
+Throughout the journey with our local development team and Herobrands – our BoxSuite development team in the Ukraine – we honed the ELMO Design System React Component Library, Elements, at scale, establishing new processes and guidelines.

 EDS was able to adapt to BoxSuite's sitemap and information architecture successfully.

-Because EDS's principle of inclusivity the roster system could be used on a mobile device, a rare feat in the roster, time & attendance space.
+Because EDS's principle of inclusivity the roster system can be used on a mobile device, a rare feat in the roster, time & attendance space.